U.S. Naval Special Warfare Command Establishes Group Eight, Disestablishes Groups Three and Ten

-CORONADO, Calif. – Rear Adm.
+U.S. Naval Special Warfare Command held an establishment ceremony Aug.
+25 for Naval Special Warfare Group Eight (NSWG-8) aboard the Silver Strand Training Complex.
+The establishment of NSWG-8 also signaled the disestablishment of Naval Special Warfare Groups Three (NSWG-3) and Ten (NSWG-10) as their headquarters, missions, functions and tasks realigned and combined to form NSWG-8.

+During the ceremony, Capt.
+Walter Allman, former commander of Naval Special Warfare Group 3, assumed command and Capt.
+David Markle, former commander of Naval Special Warfare Group 10, relinquished command.
+Rear Adm.
 H.W.
-Howard III, commander, Naval Special Warfare Command, and Naval Special Warfare Group Eight’s (NSWG-8) Command Master Chief Brandon Barker unfurl the command’s new pennant during an establishment ceremony for NSWG-8 onboard the Silver Strand Training Complex.
-The establishment of NSWG-8 also signaled the disestablishment of Naval Special Warfare Groups Three (NSWG-3) and Ten (NSWG-10) as their headquarters, missions, functions and tasks realigned to form NSWG-8.
-The creation of NSWG-8 accelerates NSW’s transformation by converging undersea operational capabilities and advanced intelligence and communications capabilities.
-Naval Special Warfare is the Nation’s premier maritime special operations force – a highly reliable and lethal force – and is uniquely positioned to extend the Fleet’s reach and deliver all-domain options for Naval and Joint Force commanders.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Keypher Strombeck)
+Howard, III, commander, U.S. Naval Special Warfare Command, was the presiding officer at the establishment ceremony.

+“Naval Special Warfare is deliberately and urgently transforming to meet new threats and deliver distinctive options that expand our national advantage in strategic competition and increase Joint Force survivability and lethality in crisis and conflict,” said Howard.
+“This realignment within NSW integrates distinctive capabilities to create new irregular options to help solve the hardest national security problems, undermine the confidence of our adversaries, and contribute to integrated all domain deterrence.”

 |Date Taken: